phant0mg33k/ST_API/README.md

-# ST_API
-This is a personal project.
-It's available on Github for now.

-To use this...
-Simple drop it in the root of a web server.
+#ST_API

+This application is in Pre-Alpha.

+The purpose of this application is to integrate with ServiceTrade and provide technicians in the field a quick way to update the properties on an asset.

+The main focus is currently to replicate the functionality of a PDF checklist which will synchronize with ServiceTrade.